 Co-founder of the Menger Hotel and the original Menger business dynasty in San Antonio.
-Great-grandmother of the H&H Coffee generation of Mengers (Minnie, Gus P., R. W., T. J., L. B., A. G.) through her daughter Katarina Babette (Catherine Barbara) — or possibly through an intermediate generation depending on the resolution of the [[catherine-menger]] lineage question.
+Grandmother of the H&H Coffee generation of Mengers (Minnie, Gus P., R. W., T. J., L. B., A. G.) through her daughter Catherine Barbara (Katarina Babette) Menger (b.
+1860, d.
+1947), who married Dr. Rudolph Menger.

 Born September 14, 1816, in Gesmold, Kingdom of Hanover (present-day Germany).
 Died July 3, 1887, San Antonio.